FelixPriori/FelixPriori/README.md

 ## :rocket: Web development

 I am a [Lighthouse Labs](https://www.lighthouselabs.ca/) graduate (February 2020 cohort), who has since been working full time as a front-end React.js developer.
 I am currently trying to hone my React skills by taking Kent C. Dodds' [Epic React](https://epicreact.dev/) workshop, and teaching myself [GraphQL](https://graphql.org/) and [TypeScript](https://www.typescriptlang.org/) through online tutorials and personnal projects.
+You can find my [portfolio](https://www.felixpriori.dev) if you want to look at some of the projects that I've done!

 ## :phone: Contact